genevievelyons/covid-19-simulation/README.md

 ### Running the Euclidean Distance Code: Serial Implementation

-The code takes argument of N members of the population (defaults to 200 if no number is given)
+The code takes argument of N members of the population.